 Chapter I: Understanding Alzheimer’s Disease

-What follows is Chapter One of Meet Me Where I Am: An Alzheimer’s Care Guide, by Mary Ann Drummond.
-Drummond, an Alzheimer’s care expert and licensed nurse, is Vice President of Operations at Carillon Assisted Living.
+What follows is Chapter One of Meet Me Where I Am: An Alzheimer’s Care Guide, by Mary Ann Drummond, noted Alzheimer’s author and founder of Angel Tree Consulting.

 Each chapter of Drummond’s book will be released in serialized installments.
 Chapter Two, Preparing for the Journey, will be released in September.